 “Verified.Me Service” has the meaning given in Part 6 – Verified.Me.

 “Voice Recognition Feature” means the feature that RBC may offer which uses the voice recognition capability provided by RBC or a Third Party to allow you to use voice commands to access your Information and initiate certain Payments.

-“you” and “your” mean the person who is enroled to access the Services.
+“you” and “your” mean the person who is enrolled to access the Services.

-Summary: This part provides additional terms for your use of Aggregation Services—features in Digital Banking which retrieve, consolidate, organize and present Aggregation Information to you.
+This part provides additional terms for your use of Aggregation Services—features in Digital Banking which retrieve, consolidate, organize and present Aggregation Information to you.
 Aggregation Information includes account type, number and balance, and transaction information from Aggregated Accounts (i.e. accounts held with us or with a Third Party).
+This part explains:

 - How to provide us with information for Aggregated Accounts;

 - Your consent to our accessing information about Aggregated Accounts;